 Hi, there!

 I’d like to personally introduce you to Ninnescah Homestead.
-We are located along the south fork of the Ninnescah River, named after the Native Americans who first settled this land.
-We have about twenty acres that consists of a pollinator meadow, garden, and plenty of room for the kids to roam.
+We are located along the south fork of the Ninnescah River, named by the Osage Native Americans who first settled this land.
+The word 'ninnescah' means 'sweet water.'

 OUR STORY